 In addition to surveys and focus groups, stay or employee experience interviews can be very valuable, along with a constant review of turnover.
 Stay interviews, similarly to exit interviews, should be thought of as a research tool or another way to gather data.
 The results gathered from stay interviews help organizations address problems before they become an issue or an incentive for an employee to leave.
 Stay interviews provide an opportunity to proactively combat disengagement while it’s occurring, rather than after the employee has already made the decision to leave the organization.

-Regardless of the method used, leaders need to communicate an openness to receiving feedback and creating spaces that ensure that staff have a sense of comfort in expressing how they are feeling.
+Regardless of the method used, leaders need to communicate an openness to receiving feedback and create spaces that ensure that staff has a sense of comfort in expressing how they are feeling.